 - CVS.
 Vaccines are available at most CVS stores with pharmacies, plus all CVS Pharmacy y más stores and all Navarro Discount Pharmacy stores.
 People without computer access can call CVS customer service at 1-800-746-7287.
 Walk-in or appointment.
-Moderna and Pfizer.
+Moderna or Pfizer.

 - Costco.
 Vaccines are available at most South Florida Costco stores.
 Moderna, Pfizer and J&J, varies by store.
 You do not need to be a member.